clarktrimble/jed/notes/jedi.md

 A docker mgmt web UI.
 Todo: more about purpose/rationale/reason-de-tor

+## from other doc
+o service creation: start from image and mostly traefik labels (in jedi) o env creation: start with help from service if available (in jedi)

 ## contstraints
 - single node
 - rely on local docker images